chrjabs/rustsat/kissat/README.md

 ## Features

 - `debug`: if this feature is enables, the C library will be built with debug functionality if the Rust project is built in debug mode
+- `safe`: disable writing through 'popen' for more safe usage of the library in applications
+- `quiet`: exclude message and profiling code (logging too)

 ## Kissat Versions